 5) Sometimes a picture of loved ones helps, so send one.
 (This could go either way, so use your judgment.)

 6) Visit camp with your child before their session begins.
-Sign-up for a spring work weekend and get to really know camp, or peruse Camp photos to take a virtual tour before camp.
+Sign-up for our work weekend and get to really know camp, or peruse Camp photos to take a virtual tour before camp.

 7) Let us know about potential “homesickness” problems on the Camp Medical Form or write a note to the counselor.

-Camp staff are carefully screened to ensure that they 1) love and respect the needs of children and know how to have fun 2) have Wilderness First Aid, CPR, and other appropriate certifications and 3) are prepared for the unique demands of a residential camp setting.
-Our staff typically return to work at Camp K for several years.
+Camp staff are carefully screened to ensure that they 1) love and respect the needs of children and know how to have fun 2) have Wilderness First Aid, CPR, and other appropriate certifications and 3) are prepared for the unique demands of an overnight camp setting.
 They are often college students who are studying education, psychology, sociology, recreation or other youth development related fields.
 All camp staff are required to be at least 18 years old.

-Camp staff are required to have their wilderness first aid and CPR certificates, a completed background check, two interviews and three excellent references completed before working.
-Camp Fire Alaska hosts two weeks of training before the beginning of the summer where staff are oriented in the Camp Fire program philosophy, safety and emergency procedures, group and behavior management, roles and responsibilities, and child development.
+Camp staff are required to have their wilderness first aid and CPR certificates, a completed background check, an interview and three excellent references completed before working.
+Camp Fire Alaska hosts two weeks of training before the beginning of the summer where staff are oriented in the Camp Fire program philosophy, safety and emergency procedures, group and behavior management, appropriate child supervision, roles and responsibilities, child development, and DEI (diversity, equity, and inclusion) practices.

 Camp K on Kenai Lake was constructed in 1966 by a dedicated team of volunteers.
 From 2010-2015, a major upgrade took place including four new cabins with adjoining restrooms, a new dining hall, new shower house and a new nurse station.
 Camp K has running water, flush toilets, and showers, but no electricity except in the dining hall and the kitchen.
 There is no wireless or internet service at camp.
-In 2019, we added two platform tents for older campers.
+From 2019-2021, another upgrade took place when three new cabins, a gender inclusive shower house, and tent platforms were added to upper camp.

 We have clearly defined policies around health and safety including facilities, water supply, kitchen and lodge procedures, food and garbage, an evacuation plan and an annual maintenance plan.
 During camp sessions, the Camp Director performs a daily inspection of the facilities, including kitchen, restrooms, and cabins.
 Our water supply is checked regularly by the Department of Environmental Conservation.
 Due to the camp’s remote location, our staff are particularly diligent about the need to prevent accidents and illness.
-The camp is equipped with a satellite phone used to contact the Camp Fire office for regular check-ins and for emergency use.
-The Camp Director also carries a cell phone for voice messages.
+The camp is equipped with a satellite phone used to contact leadership when campers and staff our out in the backcountry.
+The Camp Director also carries a cell phone.

 Since 1966, Camp K has been accredited by the American Camp Association (ACA).
 As a leading authority in child development, the ACA works to preserve, promote, and improve the camp experience.
 The association certifies that accredited camps have